-Advantage Open Enrollment Period.
+Advantage Open Enrollment Period

-ship in the plan may be voluntary (your own choice) or involuntary (not your our plan because you have decided that you want to leave.
-Sections 2 and 3 on on ending your membership voluntarily. nited situations where you do not choose to leave, but we are required to end on on ending your membership voluntarily. nited situations where you do not choose to leave, but we are required to end b.
-Section 5 tells you about situations when we must end your membership.
-If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.
-When can you end your membership in our plan?
-You can end your membership during the Annual Enrollment Period mbership in our plan during the Annual Enrollment Period (also known as rollment Period").
-During this time, review your health and drug coverage and le for the upcoming year.
-Ilment Period is from October 15 to December 7. □ Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: are health plan, with or without prescription drug coverage. are with a separate Medicare prescription drug plan. are without a separate Medicare prescription drug plan.
-If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment. enroll from Medicare prescription drug coverage and go without creditable g coverage for 63 or more days in a row, you may have to pay a Part D late alty if you join a Medicare drug plan later. will end in our plan when your new plan's coverage begins on January 1.
-You can end your membership during the Medicare Advantage Open Enrollment Period
+Section 1 Introduction to ending your membership in our plan Ending your member own choice): ership in the plan may be voluntary (your own choice) or involuntary (not your • e our plan because you have decided that you want to leave.
+Sections 2 and 3 ation on ending your membership voluntarily.
+There are also limited situations where you do not choose to leave, but we are required to encyour membership.
+Section 5 tells you about situations when we must end your membership. , or plan, our plan must continue to provide your medical care and prescription continue to pay your cost share until your membership ends.
+Section 2 When can you end your membership in our plan?
+Section 2.1 You can end your membership during the Annual Enrollment Period the "Annual Open E decide about covera nembership in our plan during the Annual Enrollment Period (also known as inrollment Period").
+During this time, review your health and drug coverage and age for the upcoming year. rollment Period is from October 15 to December 7. □ Choose to kee p your current coverage or make changes to your coverage for the r.
+If you decide to change to a new plan, you can choose any of the following ☐ Another Med icare health plan, with or without prescription drug coverage. □ Original Medi icare with a separate Medicare prescription drug plan. □ Original Medi icare without a separate Medicare prescription drug plan.
+If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+Note : If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ☐ Your membersh nip will end in our plan when your new plan's coverage begins on January 1.
+Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period You have the oppor tunity to make one change to your health coverage during the Medicare